-The child named in this matter (Student)1 is a three year old eligible resident of the District named in this matter (District).
+The child named in this matter (Student) is a three year old eligible resident of the District named in this matter (District).
 Student receives early intervention services from the respondent Early Intervention program named in this matter (EI Program), pursuant to the Individuals with Disabilities Education Act, 20 U.S.C. §1401 et seq.
 (IDEA).
 These services include the related service of transportation, pursuant to Student's Individualized Education Program (IEP).
 Parents request due process, asserting that on multiple occasions the District as Student's transportation provider has provided excessively long rides to Student; failed to provide appropriate safety equipment during transport; and failed to arrive on time to Student's program.
-Parents request an order requiring the District to ensure appropriate transportation services.
+Parents request an order requiring DOE to ensure appropriate transportation services.

-The District responds that it has provided and will continue to provide appropriate transportation services pursuant to Student's IEP from March 17, 2017.
-Thus, the District argues that the matter is most and asks the hearing officer to dismiss Parents' claims.
+The Pennsylvania Department of Education (DOE) responds that it has provided and will continue to provide appropriate supervision and coordination of services provided by the EI Program and the District to ensure appropriate provision of transportation services pursuant to Student's IEP.
+Thus, DOE argues that the matter is moot and asks the hearing officer to dismiss Parents' claims.
+In the alternative, DOE argues that the responsibility for providing appropriate provision of transportation services pursuant to Student's IEP rests with the District, which is authorized and tasked with this responsibility pursuant to state law.

-Parents filed separate requests for due process, naming as respondents all three of the agencies with possible responsibility to provide transportation to Student pursuant to Student's IEP: the EI Program, which is respondent in ODR No. 18909; the District, which is respondent in this matter; and DOE, respondent in ODR No. 18911.
+Parents filed separate requests for due process, naming as respondents all three of the agencies with possible responsibility to provide transportation to Student pursuant to Student's IEP: the EI Program, which is respondent in ODR No. 18909; the District, which is respondent in ODR No. 18910; and DOE, respondent in this matter.
 I consolidated these three matters for purposes of hearing and adjudication; the decision that follows encompasses and decides all three claims.

-1 Student, Parent and the respondent District are named in the title page of this decision; personal references to the parties are omitted in order to guard Student's confidentiality.
+&lt;sup>1 Student, Parent and the respondent DOE are named in the title page of this decision; personal references to the parties are omitted in order to guard Student's confidentiality.

 The parties agreed to submit a stipulated record, and stipulated a number of exhibits into the record.
 I convened a one session hearing in the form of oral argument.
-I have considered and weighed all of the evidence of record.2
+I have considered and weighed all of the evidence of record.